-INSTITUTIONAL/GOVERNMENT: Institutional/government property covers a broad range of government and public uses.
+GOVERNMENT: Government property covers a broad range of government, public uses, and institutional uses.

-SINGLE-FAMILY RESIDENTIAL: Residential land uses are defined as locations intended for occupants to live together as a single house-keeping unit.
-Single-family residential property is defined as one residentially zoned parcel with no more than one dwelling unit.
+SINGLE-FAMILY RESIDENTIAL: Single-Family Residential land uses are defined as locations intended for occupants to live together as a single house-keeping unit.
+Single-family residential property is defined as a residentially-zoned parcel with only one dwelling unit, unless the property has been granted the Historic Accessory Dwelling Unit special exception, allowing a separate, second dwelling unit on the parcel.

-MULTIFAMILY RESIDENTIAL: Multifamily residential land use is defined as more than one dwelling unit located in the same building or structure as a non-conforming use.
+MULTI-FAMILY RESIDENTIAL: Multi-Family Residential land use is defined as more than one dwelling unit located on the same parcel, typically in the same building or structure, creating a non-conforming use.

 UTILITY: Property that is classified as utility is property with infrastructure uses on it.
-These include power substations and water.
+These include power substations and water pump stations.